 Background

-The design target I keep coming back to is the same across every project: the feeling a player gets when they make something happen they came up with themselves.
-Not a moment I scripted.
-A situation they constructed, using tools I gave them, that I didn't put there.
-I'm not trying to build content players consume — I'm trying to build systems players learn to author.
+What ties all of it together is one design target I keep returning to, the feeling a player gets when they make something happen that they came up with themselves and not a moment I scripted, but a situation they constructed using tools I gave them.
+I'm not trying to build content for players to consume.
+I'm trying to build systems players learn to author.

 Current Projects

-Bound — 2D action platformer in Unity with a custom physics system.
-Movement IS combat: grapple tendril, shotgun recoil, and wall adhesion are all symbiote-derived abilities, each distinct in use, all interconnected in play.
-The skill ceiling is spatial reading and creative routing — how many interesting ways can a player chain these through a given space.
+Grapple Platformer is a 2D action platformer in Unity with a custom physics system.
+Movement IS combat: grapple tendril, shotgun recoil, and wall adhesion are symbiote-derived abilities, each distinct in use, all interconnected in play.
+The skill ceiling is spatial reading and creative routing.
 Fully playable and live on itch.io.

-Doppelganger — A close reading of DMC5's Vergil Doppelganger mechanic and a design proposal for a game built entirely around it.
-The mechanic — a clone that replays your inputs through its own spatial context — is one of the most interesting combat systems in action games and goes almost entirely unexplored in DMC5.
+Doppelganger is a close reading of DMC5's Vergil Doppelganger mechanic and a design proposal for a game built entirely around it.
+The mechanic (a clone that replays your inputs through its own spatial context) is one of the most interesting combat systems in action games and goes almost entirely unexplored.
 The analysis asks what a game looks like when that's the only verb you have.

 Skills

-The problems I'm drawn to sit at the boundary of code and design: movement systems where skill feels physical rather than arbitrary, AI opponents that feel fair because of how they were trained, emergent systems that produce authored feel from simple interacting rules.
-Technical Design is the role where knowing what a physics behavior costs in implementation changes whether you reach for it in a document.
-That's the competence I'm building toward.
+The problems I'm drawn to sit at the boundary of code and design, movement systems where skill feels physical rather than arbitrary, puzzle spaces defined by what the simulation will and won't do, emergent systems that produce authored feel from simple interacting rules.
+The competence I'm building is knowing what a physics behavior costs in implementation and how that changes whether you reach for it in a design document.

 ↑↓ navigate ↵ open esc close ⌘K toggle